A Single-Loop Bilevel Deep Learning Method for Optimal Control of Obstacle Problems: Convergence Analysis for Algorithm

 \subsection{Some Useful Lemmas}

-Before proving Theorem~\ref{thm:convergence}, we present several necessary auxiliary lemmas that characterize key properties of the Moreau envelope $e_\gamma(\theta_y, \theta_u)$, the contraction behavior of the lower-level updates, and the descent property of the penalized objective.
+Before proving Theorem~\ref{thm:convergence}, we present the three ingredients of the argument: regularity of the Moreau envelope, control of the stochastic lower-level update, and a descent estimate for the penalized objective.

+The three lemmas below address the three ingredients that must be controlled in a single-loop bilevel method.
+Lemma~\ref{lem:convex-lgamma} shows regularity of the Moreau envelope.
+Lemma~\ref{lem:contraction} shows that one stochastic update of the auxiliary variable is enough to keep track of the exact proximal state.
+Lemma~\ref{lem:descent} then transfers these properties to a descent estimate for the penalized upper-level objective.
+Together, they explain why the lower-level problem need not be solved to high accuracy within each outer iteration.

 We define the update directions as:

 We first recall several useful properties of the Moreau envelope $e_\gamma(\theta)$, established in \cite[Lemmas A.4 and A.8]{liu2024moreau}, which will be repeatedly used in the analysis.